pmitev/to-awk-or-not/docs/About.md

 The purpose of the page is to illustrate some particularly strong sides of the language for text parsing, simple data collection, analysis, and much more.
 It is inspired by multiple simple solutions, often applied in mine and my colleagues' research work.

-This side also serves as an auxiliary material to an awk course/seminar given by [UPPMAX](https://uppmax.uu.se/), Uppsala University.
+This site also serves as an auxiliary material to an awk course/seminar given by [UPPMAX](https://uppmax.uu.se/), Uppsala University.

 <div style="text-align: right">pavlin.mitev @ uppmax.uu.se</div>